Tamás Bujkó

-Tamás Bujkó (2 December 1962 – 21 March 2008) was a Hungarian judo competitor who competed at World Championship and Olympic levels.
+Tamás Bujkó (2 December 1962 – 21 March 2008) was a Hungarian judoka who competed at World Championship and Olympic levels.

 Career

 Bujkó competed at the 1983 World Judo Championships (where he won a silver medal), the 1985 World Judo Championships (where he won a bronze medal), and the 1987 World Judo Championships (where he also won a bronze medal).
 He also competed at the 1988 Summer Olympics, where he came in fifth place.

 Death

 Bujkó was murdered in London on 21 March 2008; his murderer Ference Ifi was sentenced to life in prison.